Photon-resolved Floquet theory II: Open quantum systems: ac-driven lambda system

 with dc component $\Omega_{\text{p},0}$, driving amplitude $\Omega_{\text{p},1} $ and driving frequency $\omega_{\text{d}}$.
 This driving protocol can be experimentally implemented using concatenated driving~\cite{wang2021observation}.
 Moreover, we impose the frequency matching condition

 for integer $r$ to establish a resonant transition between the two signal fields.

-The equation of motion of the generalized density matrix in Eq.~\eqref{eq:def:generalizedReducedDensityMatrix} including the counting fields reads as
+The equation of motion of the generalized density matrix in Eq.~\eqref{sec:quantumMasterEquation} including the counting fields reads as

 where we have added two dissipators describing the incoherent relaxation from the states $\left| b\right>$ and $\left| c \right>$ to state $\left| a \right>$.
 For simplicity, we have assumed that both processes have equal relaxation constants $\gamma$.
-The counting field of the incoherent processes has been omitted.
+The counting fields of the incoherent processes have been omitted.
 The semiclassical Hamiltonian reads

 The photonic dynamics of the system can be numerically calculated along the lines presented in Sec.~\ref{sec:longTimeLimit}.
-The behavior in the stationary is depicted in Figs.~\ref{fig:DrivenLambdaSystem_detuning} and~\ref{fig:DrivenLambdaSystem_drivingAmplitude}, where we observe a sensitive dependence of the photon flux, the fluctuations, and the signal-to-noise ratio as a function of the signal frequency $\omega_1$ and the driving amplitude $\Omega_{\text{p},1}$.
+The behavior in the stationary state is depicted in Figs.~\ref{fig:DrivenLambdaSystem_detuning} and~\ref{fig:DrivenLambdaSystem_drivingAmplitude}, where we observe a sensitive dependence of the photon flux, the fluctuations, and the signal-to-noise ratio as a function of the signal frequency $\omega_1$ and the driving amplitude $\Omega_{\text{p},1}$.
 To check the consistency of the FCS and the PRFT predictions, we have compared the number of photons absorbed by the dissipator with the total change of photons in modes $k=1$ and $k=2$ and found a perfect agreement (not shown).